-By embracing their future as an outdoor hub, Johnstown and it’s conservation partners are laying the groundwork to increase accessability and welcome outdoor enthusiasts to the city.
+By embracing their future as an outdoor hub, Johnstown and its conservation partners are laying the groundwork to increase accessibility and welcome outdoor enthusiasts to the city.
 CVC is proud to be a partner in conservation.

 Did you know?

 Visitors to Johnstown will not only find that this city has a rich history, but offers ample opportunities for outdoor recreation including trails, fishing, and boating.

 The Stonycreek helps to form the Conemaugh River in Downtown Johnstown, and as such, CVC sees the Stonycreek Corridor as an extension of the river valley we serve.
 In order to divide and conquer on crucial conservation and recreation efforts, the CVC formed our sister organization, the Stonycreek / Quemahoning Initiative (SQI).
 Their work focuses on great initiatives, like Whitewater Park, a 300-yard river park designed for kayaking and tubing.